 Weather considerations

 Huayna Picchu is located in the Andean region, and the weather can be unpredictable.
-It's advisable to dress in layers, wear sunscreen, and carry rain gear, as rain showers are common.
+Dress in layers, wear sunscreen, and carry rain gear, as rain showers are common.
 Be prepared for changes in temperature and weather conditions throughout the hike.

 Huayna Picchu Mountain view